Samuel Brooksworth: Early life

 Brooksworth, whose parents emigrated from Ghana in the 1970s, was born in 1988 in Lewisham, South London.
 He is an identical twin and the oldest of 5 siblings.
 His younger brother was a contestant on a reality series Love Island in 2020.

 Brooksworth's family moved to Bury, Greater Manchester in 2000, where he attended Castlebrook High School and Holy Cross College.

 Brooksworth left Bury to earn a Bachelor of Science Honours from Sheffield Hallam University in Information Technology and Business Studies.

 Career

 Business

 Brooksworth eventually moved back to London in 2013 and went on to work in various management roles.
 In 2017 Brooksworth founded the company Build and Master, a Startup Accelerator educating and mentoring entrepreneurs to grow and scale their businesses.
 In 2020 Brooksworth then founded Remoteli.
 Remoteli is an on-demand staffing organisation supporting businesses globally in building remote workforces.

 The Apprentice

 Brooksworth came to public attention when he participated in series 12 of BBC One's The Apprentice in 2016 hosted by Lord Sugar.
 Brooksworth project managed a task in week five of the show leading the team to victory.
-Brooksworth was the top sales person throughout the show and went on to reach week seven before being eliminated.
+Brooksworth was the top salesperson throughout the show and went on to reach week seven before being eliminated.